mitsuhiko/insta/CONTRIBUTING.md

 ## Writing tests

 If making non-trivial changes to `cargo-insta`, please add an integration test to `cargo-insta/tests/main.rs`.
-Feel free an issue if anything is unclear.
+Feel free to add an issue if anything is unclear.

 ## Website / Documentation